edumserrano/webpack-module-federation-with-angular/code-demos/advanced-ng16/README.md

 the fact that this has multi true means you can use several instances of it.
 One can process the event for logging purposes, another can process the fail to load event and display an error popup.

+// TODO use inject and call some service

 ### withNavigationErrorHandler

 the fact that this has multi true means you can use several instances of it.
 One can process the event for logging purposes, another can process the error and navigate to an error page.

+// TODO use inject and call some service

 ## Webpack Module Federation